hihdaniel/AmazingLogistics/README.md

     C. origin and destination must be 2 character country codes

     D. check in and expected arrival dates must be 8 characters any human readable order

+#v0.2 exact same functionality. recoded for efficiency and ease of use.